lgarczyn/AnimateUIMaterials/Readme.md

 https://discussions.unity.com/t/edit-chosen-material-in-the-inspector-for-custom-editor/67530/3

 This is required as MaterialEditor does a lot of closed-source heavy lifting to recover that attribute data, and because those attribute drawer require a reference to the MaterialEditor

-## Baking custom materials

-Since there is is a slight overhead to using this script, especially for non-animated materials, being able to easily convert an override into an asset would be nice

 # End Notes